noefp/easy_gdb/README.md

-# Set up easyGDB PostgreSQL database in Linux or servers (optional, not recommended)
+# Set up EasyGDB PostgreSQL database in Linux or servers (optional, not recommended)

 open the file `egdb_files/egdb_conf/database_access.php` and set up the database connection based on the user, password and database name you used.
 The host is `DB` for the Docker installation and `localhost` for linux installations in servers or personal computers: